Revolt Against Plutocracy:

 One time Democratic presidential candidate Bernie Sanders called for political revolution.
 That was gargantuan news, which posed an equally gargantuan paradox to wrap our heads around.
 Now, it’s not as if some civic-minded voice in the wilderness like, say, Chris Hedges or Ralph Nader, has called for political revolution.
 Instead, an incumbent U.S. Senator, running for the world’s most powerful office in one of our two electable, establishment parties (the same ones corporate donors lavish billions of dollars on), called for political revolution.

 That was literally jaw-dropping political news.
 So why didn’t you hear about it discussed much?
-Because nearly everyone—skeptical leftists like Hedges and Nader, the entire Democratic party establishment (including the Warren wing), mainstream and even most left-wing media, even Sanders’ most ardent supporters—apparently, initially believed Bernie Sanders’ call for political revolution was “just BS.”
+Because nearly everyone—skeptical leftists like Hedges and Nader, the entire Democratic party establishment (including the Warren wing), mainstream and even most left-wing media, even many of Sanders’ most ardent supporters—apparently, initially believed Bernie Sanders’ call for political revolution was “just BS.”

 Besides wondering (playfully) whether Bernie was frequently ragged about his initials in school, we were wondering (seriously) whether he means what he says.
 And, above all, whether his decision to run for president in today’s ultra-establishment Democratic Party necessarily reduces his call for political revolution—whatever his naive sincerity—to a big, stinking pile of BS.
-It may turn out that way for what turned out to be the Clintoncratic Party.
+It did turn out that way in what we came to recognize as the Clintoncratic Party.

 Viewing Bernie Sanders as neither naïve nor insincere, the budding revolutionaries of Revolt Against Plutocracy categorically deny that Bernie’s decision to run as a Democrat must reduce his call for political revolution to bullshit.
 We found such thinking lazy, unimaginative, and, ultimately, irresponsible—especially since he’d already hinted where the responsibility for political revolution must lie.
 It doesn’t depend on him; it depends on US.